Gnuxie/cl-matrix/README.md

 I have tried to make this as extensible as possible.

-## What can I expect this to become
+## What can I expect this to become?
 There is a chance that the code base could be abandoned still as it still hasn't had a release.
 That being said, it's a fairly simple code base and there will be things here that are useful for similar libraries.